vercel/modelfusion/docs/guide/function/generate-text.md

 When you set the `fullResponse` option to `true`, you get get a rich response object with the following properties:

 - **textStream**: The generated text stream of the first result.
-- **text**: The generated of the first result.
+- **textPromise**: The generated of the first result.
 It's a promise that resolves when the stream is finished.
 - **metadata**: The metadata for model call.

 #### Example: Full response